morsapaes/materialize/doc/user/content/ingest-data/mysql/debezium.md

 ---
 title: "MySQL CDC using Kafka and Debezium"
-description: "How to propagate Change Data Capture (CDC) data from a MySQL database to Materialize"
+description: "How to propagate Change Data Capture (CDC) data from a MySQL database to Materialize using Kafka and Debezium"
 aliases:
   - /guides/cdc-mysql/
   - /integrations/cdc-mysql/